Have you been injured in an accident that was not your fault?

 If you have been injured in an accident in a public place we can help you make an injury claim for financial compensation.

 Courts understand that serious injuries have a life-changing effect on an injured person and their dependants.
 By relieving the pressure a serious or catastrophic injury imposes on a claimant and their dependants, injury compensation enables claimants to prioritise their rehabilitation.
 Our network of expert lawyers have helped people claim compensation for numerous severe conditions and injuries.
 Injuries and illnesses referred to as serious and catastrophic include asbestosis and cerebral palsy.

 For more information: Serious injury compensation claims

-Under a CFA, East Dunbartonshire injury claimants will also not have to pay any fees upfront.
+East Dunbartonshire injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in East Dunbartonshire, Dunbartonshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in East Dunbartonshire, Dunbartonshire and throughout the UK make a claim without any financial risk.